 How do you set your image on your desktop?
 With Windows, you right-click on the image until a menu pops up and select "Set As Desktop..."
 Then in the next popup window, select the Position and change the color, if necessary.
 Finally, press the "Set Desktop Background" button.
 You're done!

-click on the link to view the desktop image.
+For Mac users, click on the link to view the desktop image.
 Click and hold the mouse cursor over the image and drag it to your desktop.
 The image will be copied and saved.
 (The browser window may have to be resized in order to see and reach the desktop so the image can be dragged and dropped.)
 Next, open the appearance control panel ( Main Apple Menu drop down menu -> Control Panels -> Appearance) When the appearance control panel window opens, click on the "desktop" tab.
 Drag the saved image from the desktop into the appearance desktop window.
 Choose how you want the image to be displayed (i.e. position automatically, center on screen, tile...) then click on "Set Desktop".

 Here are the Desktop Wallpapers and Background Tiles pages at Arride Graphics: